IVOMEC Pour-On for CattleThis page contains information on IVOMEC Pour-On for Cattle for veterinary use.

 IVOMEC Pour-On for Cattle Indications

-IVOMEC Pour-On (ivermectin topical solution) applied at the recommended dose level of 500 mcg/kg is indicated for the effective control of these parasites.
+IVOMEC Pour-On (ivermectin topical solution) applied at the recommended dose level of 500 mcg/kg is indicated for the effective treatment and control of these parasites.

 Ostertagia ostertagi (including inhibited stage) (adults and L4)